UN To Donate 250,000 Masks To Hospitals In New York City As Coronavirus Death Tally Soars - UrduPoint

 At the beginning of the COVID-19 crisis, the majority of patients in New York and other US cities were the elderly or sick, but more young and healthy people are now becoming seriously ill, US public health officials and medical personnel say.

-"Now it's 50-year-old, 40-year-old, 30-year-old," one respiratory therapist, who works at the Jewish Medical Center in the New York City borough of Queens.
+"Now it's 50-year-olds, 40-year-olds, 30-year-olds," one respiratory therapist, who works at the Jewish Medical Center in the New York City borough of Queens.

 They "didn't listen about not going out or protecting themselves and washing their hands," he added.